 Make dressing: In food processor, coarsely grind walnuts, cheese, garlic, thyme, salt and freshly ground black pepper and/or red pepper flakes.
 Stir in oil and tomatoes, then whisk in vinegar to taste.

 Assemble salad: Toss cooked pasta with walnut dressing and additional vinegar and oil to loosen (I used about 1 tablespoon extra oil and 2 tablespoons extra vinegar in total).
-Add eggplant and toss again.
+Chop eggplant into chunks, add to bowl and toss again.
 Adjust seasonings to taste, then stir in cheese and herbs.